 Hey look, it’s Leo and he’s being an arsehole again and now he knows that his bloodied shirt is missing.
 He later attacks Shelly with a bar of soap in a sock.
-It doesn’t matter because Bobby and Not-Eric Stoltz is back and they’re both hamming it up.
-In fact the ham is so great its Dukeshill Cooked Wiltshire Ham – On the bone.
-Regardless of their terrible acting abilities we do learn a few things, like why Laura Palmer had $10,000 hidden in her safety deposit box and that the money is supposed to be for Leo.
+It doesn’t matter because Bobby and Not-Eric Stoltz are back and they’re both hamming it up.
+In fact, the ham is so great its Dukeshill Cooked Wiltshire Ham – On the bone.
+Regardless of their terrible acting abilities, we do learn a few things, like why Laura Palmer had $10,000 hidden in her safety deposit box and that the money is supposed to be for Leo.
 Wow, Leo!
 You might be the real celestial being that everyone orbits!

 Did you know that Zooey Deschanel has a mother?
 Well, I sure didn’t until her “mom” popped up in Twin Peaks.
 Her character is wheelchair bound but that doesn’t stop her from going fast with those fancy go-faster stripes!
-I can just imagine a little ten year old Zooey sitting on David Lynch’ lap as he directs her “mom”.
+I can just imagine a little ten-year-old Zooey sitting on David Lynch’ lap as he directs her “mom”.

 “Hey, Zooey’s mom.
 Keep pretending to be busy.
 Donna, your fictional daughter, is going to ask you why you didn’t wake her.
 Just tap on that calculator a little bit, keep your hands busy because you’re supposed to be disabled.”

-Note: She’s not really wheelchair bound in real life and David Lynch didn’t direct this episode.
-It was directed by Duwayne Dunham who also directed Disney Channel films and edited Return of the Jedi… at time of writing I was actually wearing a Return of the Jedi T-Shirt, weird.
+Note: She’s not really wheelchair-bound in real life and David Lynch didn’t direct this episode.
+It was directed by Duwayne Dunham who also directed Disney Channel films and edited Return of the Jedi… at time of writing, I was actually wearing a Return of the Jedi T-Shirt, weird.

 The scene revolves around the revelation that not only was James in love with Laura but both James and Donna were also in love as well.
 Twin Peaks has so many love triangles the place is a fucking emotional polygon, it’s a polyamorous polytope of promiscuous proportions and the more we learn about their partnerships the more perspicacious we are of their perpetuation within this place.

-Then, by some form of narrative magic we’re treated to a scene where both Big Ed’s wife and his lover bump into each other at the supermarket.
+Then, by some form of narrative magic, we’re treated to a scene where both Big Ed’s wife and his lover bump into each other at the supermarket.
 Big Ed’s wife wears an eye patch and she is absolutely obsessed with having silent runners for her drapes.
 Well, she’s ecstatic because she has finally figured it out and if you too want silent runners, just utilise cotton balls!